IDDSI is an opportunity to combine skill sets from multiple disciplines and build something together that would benefit the residents you serve daily.

 III.
 Exploring the IDDSI Testing Methods

-We will break into groups of chef/dietitian teams and explore the tests for each IDDSI diet level.
+We will break into groups and explore the tests for each IDDSI diet level.
 Each group will test one or more food category, (meat, vegetable, fruit, bread, etc.).
 We will have hands on experience with the tests for each diet level and then demonstrate them to the rest of the group.

 IV.
 Deep Dive into Food Categories